 6. Use the hydration pack and have the water handy

-  9. Reach a desired spot, take a break, grab some food and come back by public transport
+9. Reach the desired spot, take a break, grab some food, and come back by public transport

 Your run doesn’t have to be cyclical.
 You can set a far-away goal, reach it, stretch a little bit, relax, grab some tasty local food, and quickly come back home by bus or metro.
 In that way, you can explore places that are a little bit further away.

 10. Run at a slower pace to notice all the nuances of the new place

 Many of us runners like to give it our best and stretch our limits.
 But when you go around a city, running at full speed is not the best idea.
 There’s a lot of traffic and unexpected situations so it’s better to keep a steady pace.
 It will also let you appreciate the surroundings and learn about the place.

 During your jog, you’ll see many places that are usually omitted by the tourists.
 Just take a moment and closely observe these secret corners, small cafes, and inner-city parks.
 In that way, you’ll learn so much more than by going to the “top 5 places” which are mostly eschewed by the locals (think Times Square in NYC).